Macintosh 128K/512K technical details: Cursor and video

 The mouse cursor was drawn on the screen by software, as were all other on-screen objects.
 To support real-time animation the screen timing PAL circuit would send a pulse to the 6522 once per vertical retrace.
 This was the basis for an operating system service called the VBL (vertical blanking) Manager.
 When the screen was to be redrawn, the cursor would be moved and games had an opportunity to update the display.

 It could sometimes be difficult to avoid a race condition between a game and the raster display.
 Flicker could result from the processor writing to the image while it was being sent to the CRT.
 Therefore, the Macintosh provided a choice of two images in memory, so one could be read while the other was written.
 The "page" was selected by a general-purpose I/O output connected from the 6522 to the video DMA.
-As two images added up to 42.75 KiB of precious RAM, however, this feature was unpopular.
+As two images added up to 42.75 KiB, about 1/3 of the RAM, this feature was rarely used.

 The DMA graphics controller operated independently and autonomously.
-One-bit pixels were fetched sixteen at a time over a 16-bit data bus and output at just less 16 MHz, necessitating almost one million fetches per second.
+One-bit pixels were fetched sixteen at a time over a 16-bit data bus and output at just less than 16 MHz, necessitating almost one million fetches per second.
 Each fetch took one memory access cycle out of every two available during active parts of the display, implying a memory bandwidth for the CPU of about 2.56MB per second.